-nan\strategy (Union[str, float]) - options: - 'error': if any nan values are encounted will give a RuntimeError - 'warn': if any nan values are encounted will give a warning and continue - 'ignore': all nan values are silently removed - a float: if a float is provided will impude any nan values with this value

-- compute\on\step¶ (bool) Forward only calls update() and returns None if this is set to False. default: True - dist\sync\on\step# (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist\sync\fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+- nan\strategy# (Union[str, float]) options: 'error': if any nan values are encounted will give a RuntimeError 'warn': if any nan values are encounted will give a warning and continue 'ignore': all nan values are silently removed a float: if a float is provided will impude any nan values with this value - compute\on\step {\mathbb{m}} (bool) Forward only calls update() and returns None if this is set to False. - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group # (Optional[Any]) Specify the process group on which synchronization is called. - dist\sync\fn¶ (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the allgather.